Dominion sues Trump-friendly broadcasters over fraud claims

 Law enforcement and election efforts, including Trump's attorney general, Bill Barr, have confirmed that there was no election fraud sufficient to sway the results.

-Byrne and OAN founder Charles Herring did not immediately respond to messages seeking comment.
+OAN founder Charles Herring did not respond to a text message seeking comment.

+Byrne responded to a request for comment by texting a graphic purportedly plotting election results from a Senate runoff in Georgia.

 Brian Peterson, a spokesman for Newsmax, said the company's 2020 election coverage was based on allegations made by the president, his advisers and members of Congress.